Should I Finish This Course of Antibiotics?

 Microbiome and Sterile Spaces

 Antibiotics hurt your microbiomes but are necessary to eliminate pathogenic bacteria in sterile spaces.
 Often, long courses of antibiotics are indicated for serious infections in sensitive sterile spaces.
 If the infection is not in a sterile space, longer courses of antibiotics might cause more harm than good.
 This is because we always affect the microbiomes with any course of antibiotics, but we don’t always help the body get rid of the infection.
 Especially if the infection is viral.
 Many courses of antibiotics are prescribed for viral infections.
-Especially in urgent care and doctor visits after your doctor has the common sense to find it is easier to prescribe you a Z-Pac than talk you out of harm.
+Often, a Z-Pak is easier than talking to you.

 If you don’t have a pathogenic bacteria in a sterile space, you might be better off stopping antibiotics when you feel better.
 Don’t take the entire course unless you have meningitis, otitis media, or other severe infections in sterile spaces.